johnsmccain/Chazi-Estate/FRONTEND_BACKEND_INTEGRATION_SUMMARY.md

 - **Backend Scaling**: API ready for production deployment
 - **Frontend Deployment**: Complete application ready for hosting

 The integration is **complete and fully functional**!
-Users can now connect their wallets, interact with your deployed smart contracts, and experience the full DeedAI platform functionality. 🏠🚀
+Users can now connect their wallets, interact with your deployed smart contracts, and experience the full CHAZI ESTATE platform functionality. 🏠🚀